International Society for Analysis, its Applications and Computation

 The International Society for Analysis, its Applications and Computation (ISAAC) was founded at the University of Delaware in 1996 and is dedicated to the promotion of mathematical analysis and its applications.
 It has organized international congresses biannually since 1996 and supported regional conferences in various fields of analysis in developing countries since then.
-The society has members from all continents.
-Robert Gilbert (University of Delaware), Heinrich Begehr (Free University Berlin), MW Wong (York University), Michael Ruzhansky (Imperial College London), Luigi Rodino (University of Turin) and Michael Reissig (TU Bergakademie Freiberg) served as its past presidents.
+The society has members from all inhabited continents, and the elected ISAAC Board has members from almost all continents.
+Robert Gilbert (University of Delaware), Heinrich Begehr (Free University Berlin), MW Wong (York University), Michael Ruzhansky (Imperial College London), Luigi Rodino (University of Turin), Michael Reissig (TU Bergakademie Freiberg), and Uwe Kähler (University of Aveiro) served as its past presidents.

-The current president is Uwe Kähler (University of Aveiro).
+The current president is Joachim Toft (Linnaeus University).

 Conferences

-International congresses organized by ISAAC took place in:
+International ISAAC Congresses have taken place biannually (with one three-year interval) since 1996, in the following locations: